 - If someone is in shock, do your best to keep them calm until help arrives.

-- Anyone with a break or fracture should stay as still as possible while waiting for help.
+- Anyone with a break or fracture should stay as still as possible while waiting for help, and a toolbox talk can prepare everyone on how to assist, highlighting the role of first aid toolbox talk preparation.

 Escalating injuries to management